-Health tracking has become a normal part of everyday life for a lot of us.
-You can learn about your sleep patterns, mood, heart rate, steps, menstruation, and diet at the click of a button.
+Health tracking has become a normal part of everyday life.
+You can learn about your risk of health conditions, sleep patterns, mood, heart rate, daily steps, menstrual cycle, and diet at the tap of a button.
 But what’s the benefit of having access to all of this information?
 Can it improve behaviours that affect your health?
-Here’s what the research says so far.

-Tracking your health has been linked to a range of benefits, including:
+Tracking your health is linked to a range of benefits, including:

 - increased levels of physical activity